Mount Tai, China: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A, C and I. Take care to get the necessary kind.
-Many adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A, C and I. Ensure that you choose the right type.
+The vast majority of adapters currently sold are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most areas.

 About your travel guide